Introduction to International Investment

 1. Foreign Direct Investment

-FDI is an investment when the investor invests in the business situated on foreign land in order to acquire ownership or collaboration.
+FDI is an investment when the investor invests in a business situated on foreign land in order to acquire ownership or collaboration.
 Through FDI investors establish a lasting interest with the business entity that implies the existence of the long-term relationship of the investor with the enterprises with a significant degree of influence on the management of the business.

 According to the Organization of Economic Cooperation and Development (OECD), the direct or indirect ownership of 10% or more of the voting power in the business by foreign investors is considered under the category of FDI.